-Please note: The blank cells refers to there is no entry for that cell.
-Which means for Rowid 3, column Professional Details: Company Name and version V2 there is no value recorded yet.
+Note: The blank cells indicate that there are no entries for those cells.
+It means that for ROWID 3, column ‘Professional Details: Company Name’ and version ‘V2’ have no recorded value yet.

 Answer the questions based on the information provided above: